Friday, May 30, 2025

 Vegetables: Artichokes, asparagus, garlic, onions, and green vegetables are all rich in prebiotics.

-Fruits: Bananas, berries, and tomatoes provide a good amount of prebiotics.
+Fruits: Bananas, berries, and tomatoes give a good amount of prebiotics.

 Grains: Whole grains like barley, oats, and wheat contain prebiotic fibers.